skirataar/Payrole/README.md

 - **Interactive Dashboards**: Real-time insights and metrics for companies and employees
 - **Dark Mode**: Toggle between light and dark themes for better accessibility
 - **Activity Logging**: Track user actions with detailed activity history for each company
+- **Responsive Design**: Optimized for all device sizes with mobile-first approach

 ### Advanced Features
 - **Multi-Company Support**: Complete data isolation between different company accounts